Archive for the ‘Online Media’ Category

 When I was growing up in the 1970/80s a fan letter to a pop star was something that took a lot of time and effort.

 First of all you had to have an idea of where to send it.
 If the address of the record company wasn’t on the sleeve such research would probably involve a trip to the library.
 Next you would probably need to hand write the letter.
 Then put it in an envelope, walk to the Post Office, buy a stamp and put it in the mail.
-Then wait….and wait….and wait…and wait some more…
+Then wait…and wait…and wait…and wait some more.

-If you were really lucky then perhaps, after what would seem like an inordinate amount of time later, you would get a two line letter back from some faceless person saying “thank you for your letter to XXXX.
-Please find enclosed a picture of XXXX” or something similar.
+If you were really lucky then perhaps, after what would seem like an inordinate amount of time later, you would get a two line letter back from some faceless person saying thank you for your letter to XXXX.
+Please find enclosed a picture of XXXX or something similar.

 The sender would be over the moon and would probably dine out on this story in the schoolyard for weeks – their friends clamouring to see a glimpse of the picture.
-Oh and of course if you were really lucky it would be a SIGNED picture – WOW!
+Oh and of course i you were really lucky it would be a SIGNED picture – WOW!

 Now fast forward to February 2009 and I am an up and coming artist using MySpace and Facebook to connect with my fans and build up a community around my music.
 I am able to publish new material, announce things like new tour dates in advance and give them an insight into what I am up to.
 Fans can chat to each other and build their own networks based on their shared interest in my music.
 That schoolyard has got a lot bigger.